 What happened at the end of Evil Season 1?

 "I think what we want to do is chew that next year," Robert King told Entertainment Weekly in a January 2020 interview about the vision.
-He added: "Is that the Devil?
+"Is that the Devil?
 Again, we don’t want to undercut the drama of the moment by saying it’s metaphor because it’s just not metaphor.
 It is real, but how much of it is a demon character influencing everybody’s mind and influencing everybody’s dream life, and how much is he real, I guess is what we’re saying."

 What is the plot of Evil Season 2?